John Dallat: Career

 Dallat joined the Social Democratic and Labour Party and was elected to Coleraine Borough Council in 1977.
-From 2001–02, he was the first Irish nationalist Mayor of Coleraine.
+From 2001 to 2002, he was the first Irish nationalist Mayor of Coleraine.

 In 1996 he was an unsuccessful candidate in the Northern Ireland Forum election in East Londonderry.
 Dallat was elected to the Northern Ireland Assembly for East Londonderry in 1998 and held his seat in 2003.
 At the 2001 and 2005 UK general elections, he unsuccessfully contested the Westminster seat of East Londonderry.

 He had been vocal in his opposition of the Coleraine loyalist who was convicted of the Greysteel massacre, Torrens Knight, being released from prison.
 Knight who was freed under the terms of the Good Friday agreement.

 On 14 September 2010, he shared a debate with the NF publicity officer, Tom Linden, on BBC Radio Foyle about the support for the NF in Coleraine.
 Dallat expressed his disgust and was then criticised by Linden for being a member of a sectarian party, which allowed Dallat to air his views, which resulted in the NF Coleraine organiser, Mark Brown, "thanking" Dallat for helping the NF double its support in Coleraine through enquiries and membership.

 A member of the Society of Saint Vincent de Paul, Dallat commented that Conor Murphy had scheduled the 2016 opening of the Dungiven by-pass to coincide with the centenary of the Easter Rising, to which Sinn Féin councillor Paddy Butcher said: "Attacking Sinn Féin minister Conor Murphy, Mr. Dallat cautioned the residents of Dungiven to 'hope the Dungiven bypass is less of an aspiration and more something they (Sinn Féin) are actually capable of delivering'".

 After a short retirement, Dallat retained the SDLP seat in East Londonderry in the 2017 Assembly elections.